“Macromolecules are very large molecules that are formed by the polymerization of smaller molecules called monomers.”

 The term molecule refers to very large molecules and something that consists of more than one atom.
-It was coined by Herman Staudinger in 1920.
+Herman Staudinger coined it in 1920.
 Macromolecules are so huge that these are made up of more than 10,000 or more atoms.

 There are three main types of biological macromolecules, according to mammalian systems: